*****UPDATE 11 February 2018. Reprint available with altered COVER****

 - Convent/Catholic Schools: Various names used for the schools located in Walter Street and Willoughby Street, Thames.
 Mention of Convent High School in 1890s consisting of Standard classes.
 See: St Thomas of Aquinas School, St Francis School and St Joseph's School

-- Eureka School 1874 to 1880: Opened primarily for younger children.
-Located on Eureka Hill, Mrs McManus was first teacher.
+- Eureka School 1870 to 1880: Opened primarily for younger children.
+Located on Eureka Hill, Mrs McManus was the teacher for six years.

 - Grahamstown School: Early teacher Mrs Skeen.
 This continued known as Waiotahi School.